 After the 26 flying buttress scupltures from the north side of St. Eusebius's Church I (along with team member Jelle) started carving the 27 sculptures from the South Side.
 The themes of these four flying buttresses are the Trumpeting angels (that I carved in September 2016 already), the Wise Maidens, the Foolish Maidens and the represent the Beatitudes.
-So the trumpet angels have already been completed, as are two of the Wise Maidens, the Beatitudes are almost done, apart from the top block, on which the Commander-in-Chief is depicted, so we only have a few of these girls to go.
+So the trumpet angels have already been completed, as are two of the Wise Maidens, the Beatitudes are almost done, on the top block to which the Supreme Commander In Chief is after, so we only have a few of these girls to go.
 This sculpture was a Wise Maiden, who in Jesus’ s parabola is waiting for the groom, and because she is smart she's not only carrying an oil lamp with her, but also some spare oil.

 A proven ritual